elves/elvish/website/README.md

 # Building

-The website is a purely static one.
-It is built with a custom toolchain with the following dependencies:
+The website is a collection of static HTML files, built from Markdown files with a custom toolchain.
+You need the following software to build it:

--   GNU Make (any "reasonably modern" version should do).
+-   Go, with the same version requirement as Elvish itself.

 -   Pandoc 2.2.1 (other versions in the 2.x series might also work).

--   A Go toolchain, for building [genblog](https://github.com/xiaq/genblog) and some custom preprocessors in the `tools` directory.
+-   GNU Make (any "reasonably modern" version should do).

 To build the website, just run `make`.
 The built website is in the `_dst` directory.
 You can then open `_dst/index.html` or run an HTTP server within